-International GCE A Levels are provided by University of Cambridge International Examinations (CIE), the world's largest provider of international qualifications for 14–19 years old.
+International GCE A Levels are provided by University of Cambridge International Examinations (CIE), the world's largest provider of International qualifications for the age group 14–19 years old.

 International A Level is a 'gold standard' qualification